-EL RENO, OK (19 August 2003) -- MDJ, the Journal for Serious Macintosh Users, this week released the fourth annual MDJ Power 25 list.
+EL RENO, OK (31 December 2004) -- MDJ, the Journal for Serious Macintosh Users, today released the fifth annual MDJ Power 25 list.
 The list, distilled from surveys sent to industry movers and shakers (including journalists, executives, engineers, and Apple Computer insiders), is the Macintosh industry's only serious attempt to track the perception of power and influence in the community.

-Senior Apple executives hold the top three spots this year.
-CEO Steve Jobs heads the list for the fourth consecutive year, garnering first-place votes from two-thirds of those surveyed.
-Avie Tevanian (recently promoted to chief software technology officer) remains in second place, followed by Bertrand Serlet, Tevanian's replacement as senior VP of software engineering, and up from #11 last year.
-Adam C. Engst (Macintosh author and publisher of TidBITS) and Apple industrial designer Jonathan Ive dropped one notch each, to fourth and fifth place, respectively.
-The remainder of the list includes publishers, programmers, engineers, and others who wield unexpected influence on the way the Macintosh evolves.
+Senior Apple executives hold four of the top five spots in the 2004 list, with CEO Steve Jobs heading the list for the fourth consecutive year, garnering first-place votes from three-quarters of those surveyed.
+Tim Cook returned to the list in second place after not appearing at all in 2003, followed by Bertrand Serlet (senior VP of software engineering) holding in third place.
+Apple industrial designer Jonathan Ive rose one notch to fourth place, and Macintosh author and TidBITS publisher Adam C. Engst falls one spot, but remains in the top five.
+The remainder of the list includes publishers, programmers, engineers, and others who wield unexpected influence on the future of the Macintosh, and Apple Computer itself.

 The MDJ Power 25 is a feature of MDJ, the Journal for Macintosh Professionals.
 GCSF, Incorporated, publishes MDJ and MWJ, frequent and weekly newsletters offering advertising-free news, analysis, and spin control upon which well-placed Macintosh industry veterans have come to rely.
-MDJ 2003.08.17 and MWJ 2003.08.17, already sent to subscribers, feature full discussion of each listed person in the 2003 MDJ Power 25, along with "honorable mention," "toiling in obscurity," and "drop-outs" sections discussing those who did not make the list.
+MDJ 2004.12.31 and MWJ 2004.12.31, already distributed to subscribers, feature full discussion of each listed person in the 2004 MDJ Power 25, along with "honorable mention," "the unheralded," and "drop-outs" sections discussing those who did not make the list.

-Anyone who wants to read the fully annotated list and extras can visit MacJournals' redesigned Web site, with many new sample issues of both MDJ and MWJ.
-Sign up for a free, no-obligation trial subscription to MDJ or MWJ before 2003.08.30 and receive a free copy of the full 2003 MDJ Power 25 issue in either MacJournals' modern PDF format or convenient text-only format.
+The fully annotated list, along with the extra material, is available at the MacJournals Web site, along with many sample issues of both MDJ and MWJ.
+Sign up for a free, no-obligation trial subscription to MWJ before 2005.01.08 and receive a free copy of the full 2004 MDJ Power 25 issue in either MacJournals' modern PDF format or convenient text-only format.

 About GCSF, Incorporated and MacJournals